Akkatecture/Documentation/content/docs/walkthrough/your_first_aggregate_saga.md

 }
 ```

-Akkatecture aggregate sagas are also similar to aggregate roots in that they have a state model, but this time it is based on `SagaState<>`.
-We can define our `SagaState<>` as follows:
+Akkatecture aggregate sagas are also similar to aggregate roots in that they have a state model, but this time it is based on `SagaState<,,>`.
+We can define our `SagaState<,,>` as follows:

 ```csharp
 public class MoneyTransferSagaState : SagaState<MoneyTransferSaga,MoneyTransferSagaId,IEventApplier<MoneyTransferSaga, MoneyTransferSagaId>>,